pjpoole/dumpsterfire/source/professional.html.md

 I am a software developer by trade.
 View [my resume][resume] ([pdf][pdf]) to get the formal overview of my experience.

+I have also started to put stuff in my [portfolio].

 Back?
 After skimming my resume, people often ask me to explain my story.
 Here's the overview.

 ### In brief: